Diabetes and Macular Degeneration are more treatable than ever.

 Vitrectomy is operating room micro-surgery used in this case to drain subretinal fluid, flatten, then laser-weld the retina.

-Central Retinal Vein Occlusion is a more severe form of retinal stroke.
+Central Retinal Vein Occlusion (CRVO) is a more severe form of retinal stroke.
 Depending on the subtype, patients can still enjoy a reasonable prognosis.

 Please send us a message or call us for an appointment.